palmtreephp/form/docs/data-binding.md

 ## Building the Form

-Now we have our model set up correctly, it's time to create the form:
+Now we have our model set up, it's time to create the form:

 ```php
 $person = new Person();